environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 > Answer:

 Typically, you have to index your reference transcriptome (or genome).
 Use as a reference transcriptome `hw3_copepod_txm.fasta`, which is included as a gzip file in this repo.
-What command(s), if any, did you use to index the transcriptome for alignment?
+What command(s) did you use to index the transcriptome for alignment?

 ```
 ```

+How many kmers does `salmon` use by default for alignment?
+> Answer:

-Set up command(s) to align your trimmed reads to the indexed transcriptome, setting the following parameters (if possible):
+Set up command(s) to align your trimmed reads to the indexed transcriptome.
-`kmer = 25`

-Write a bash loop to align all of your samples.
-Include command(s) to write a line reading "Now processing: "[SAMPLENAME]" to the logfile when each sample starts being processed.
-Embed it in a slurm script called `hw3_align-[ALIGNER]\_[LASTNAME].txt` and run your alignment on Poseidon.
+Write a bash loop to align all of your samples, and embed it in a slurm script called `hw3_align-[ALIGNER]\_[LASTNAME].txt` to run your alignment on Poseidon.
 Use the following slurm parameters:

 ```
 partition=compute
 ntasks=1
 mem=5000
-time=2:00:00
+time=1:00:00
 ```

 Push your `hw3_align-[ALIGNER]\_[LASTNAME].txt` slurm script to GitHub as part part of your finished homework.